prasadmuley/prasadmuley.github.io/_posts/2015-05-10-Linters-in-Python:Part-II.md

 Here,

-   * It detects highest errors compared to other linters.
+   * It detects highest number of errors compared to other linters.
-     Following messages are reported:
+     Following errors which are detected by all other linters as well as PyLint:
      * unused variables, imported modules, arguments etc.
      * Invalid variable name, method name etc.
+   * But there is a lot of differnece between Pylint's output and other's output.
-   * Above errors mostly detected by all linters But it detects some special messages which other linters don't detect:
+     It detects following errors which other linters don't detect.:
      * Unreachable code
      * Redefining built in int and str
      * unused global variable user_name which other linters are failed to detect.
      * missing doc strings.
-   * This makes a difference between pylint and other linters.
    * Report contains various statistics information which is useful for programmer.
    * It's awesome code rating.
 It has given -2.7 rating to sample program.
 (OMG)
    * Pylint has great [documentation](http://docs.pylint.org/).
 Every thing is well explained.